Car Insurance Arbitration: What It Is and How It Works

 Step 1: Demand for Arbitration

-When settlement negotiations break down, one party (usually the policyholder) sends a formal written Demand for Arbitration to the insurer — typically via certified mail.
+When settlement negotiations break down, one party (usually the policyholder) sends a formal written Demand for Arbitration to the insurer — typically via certified mail with return receipt requested.
 This document should include a summary of the claim, supporting evidence (medical bills, police report, repair estimates), and the amount being demanded.
+Sending it by certified mail also officially tolls the statute of limitations.

 Step 2: Arbitrator Selection